IT3049C-Students/6-hangman-motzca/README.md

 how many points out of 20 do you deserve on this assignment:

-I think at a minimum I should get 15/20.
-It took me awhile to get everything down as well as fully understnad what needed to be added to the code.
+I think at a minimum I should get 10/20.
+It took me awhile to get everything down as well as fully understand what needed to be added to the code.
+I wasn't able to figure out what was causing my code to not work, however.

 ## Self-Reflection: